supserrr/rwanda-cancer-relief/frontend/apps/web/DASHBOARD_README.md

 ### Adding New Pages
 1. Create a new page component in the appropriate role directory
-2. Add the route to the sidebar navigation in `Sidebar.tsx`
+2. Add the route to the sidebar navigation in `DashboardSidebar.tsx`
 3. Update the layout component if needed

 ### Styling